stark0de/pe-tools/README.md

 ## StringFileInfo searcher
 This tools finds all .exe and .dll files in the C drive and searches por a specific keyword in the StringFileInfo block (this is what you see when you right click a binary > go to Properties > Details).
 This is useful for the same purposes than the Signature searcher.

+## .NET checker
+This tools checks all exe and DLL files in a given directory to see if they were built using .NET or not.
+This is useful to check which files are worth looking at dnSpy.
+This can also be done manually using CFF Explorer, for example